katherine-benjamin/ph-knotted-proteins/README.md

 For the latter case, we also store representative generators for homology classes as output by Eirene.
 These may be found in `./data/generators/reps/`.
 For example, the representative generator for the 13th feature of the d-interpolated 3KZK_A diagram is stored in `.data/generators/reps/interpolated_xd/3kzk_A_representative_13.txt`.

+Once again, when noise is added the corresponding diagrams can be found in appropriate subdirectories.

 ### Persistence landscapes

 Landscapes are stored in the `.lan` format specified in [the paper of Bubenik and Dłotko](https://www.sciencedirect.com/science/article/pii/S0747717116300104).
 They are therefore compatible with [The Persistence Landscape Toolbox](https://www2.math.upenn.edu/~dlotko/persistenceLandscape.html).